wp-plugins/mindvalley-pagemash/readme.txt

 Tags: pagemash, page, management
 Requires at least: 3.0.0
 Tested up to: 3.2.1
-Stable tag: 1.0.4
+Stable tag: 1.1.1

 A forked development of the infamous PageMash plugin.

 == Description ==

-If you love pageMash you will definitely love Super pageMash.

-All the goodies from the infamous pageMash (http://wordpress.org/extend/plugins/pagemash/) and much more !!!

 Customize and order your pages with absolute ease.

+All the goodies from the infamous pageMash (http://wordpress.org/extend/plugins/pagemash/) and much more!

+Supports custom post types with hierarchical = true

 == Installation ==